 Jaul quickly and stealthily crept around the palace towards the eastern side.
 There was a large palm tree that peered over top of the wall.
 He scaled the side of the palm tree and leapt to the edge of the wall, crouched down between the branches.

 A building on the opposite side of the wall was only 3 feet away, so all he had to do was climb down using both sides.
-There was a small gate with a hole beneath it that Jaul crawled through to finally reach the marketplace streets.
+There was a small gate with a hole beneath it that he crawled through to finally reach the marketplace streets.

 The city was aglow with life and music.
 Men were cheerily drunk in the streets, some dressed in more fine clothing than others.
-Camels were lined up alongside one another, swaying back and forth and drinking from their troughs.
+Camels and stallions were lined up alongside one another, swaying back and forth and drinking from their troughs.

 Jaul winded and weaved through people, bumping into a few before he found his usual spot on the wall.